aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-data/convert-text-numeric-data-to-number/_index.md

 1. Next to the selected cell or range of cells, click the error button that appears.
 On the menu, click Convert to Number.
 <br>
 <img src="4.png" width=70% />
-1. If the alert button is not available, Select a column with this problem.
+1. If the alert button is not available, select a column with this problem.
 If you don't want to convert the whole column, you can select one or more cells instead.
-Just be sure the cells you select are in the same column, otherwise this process won't work.
+Just be sure the cells you select are in the same column; otherwise, this process won't work.
 The Text to Columns button is typically used for splitting a column, but it can also be used to convert a single column of text to numbers.
 On the Data tab, click Text to Columns.
 <br>
 <img src="1.png" width=70% />
 1. Click the Finish button in the pop-up box.